antoinemineau/backupdbcloud/README.md

 # backupdbcloud

-A Symfony task that uses a bash script to upload on soundcloud your databases
+A Symfony task that uses a bash script to upload on dropbox your databases

 ## Parameters
 You must set in the bash script the pwd, user, host SQL